mbridak/not1mm/README.md

 ## Recent Changes

+- [23-11-15.1] Replacing the depricated function turned out to be a poor decision.
 - [23-11-15] Started working on Winter Field Day.
 (It doesn't work yet)
 - [23-11-14] Removed depricated pkgutil.get_loader, Lets see what breaks.
 - [23-11-13] Changed check_process() to only return True if python opened source file.
 Allows emacs to edit source file.